 The Qualities of a Skilled Debater

 One of the most important attributes of successful politicians is their public speaking and debating skills.
+A well-delivered oration has the power, to paraphrase Emerson, to persuade, convert and compel an audience.
 This fact has long been recognized from as far back as the time of the Athenians of ancient Greece.
 Following the emergence of the Roman Empire, the great orators from the crumbling Hellenic Greece Empire traveled to Rome and coached the nascent political elite there on the traditional art of public speaking.

 One of the greatest public speakers and social theorists of the period was the great Cicero (106-43 BC), a statesman of almost unrivalled caliber.
 Cicero’s works, the influential De Inventione and Topics, continues to provide the basic fundamentals of the modern art of public speaking.
 While a few are born with the talent (we’re looking at you, Ronald Reagan and Bill Clinton), most politicians require years of training to develop a sufficiently high level of proficiency in inflection, gesture, pitch, vocabulary and audience rapport in a public surrounding.
 Interestingly, one of the greatest orators of the 20th century, Winston Churchill, was born with a lisp – but he practiced it right out of his speech!